cwi-dis/objective-metrics-grand-challenge/README.md

     docker build -t grandchallenge .

-After that the build container is available under the tag `grandchallenge:latest`.
+After that the built container is available under the tag `grandchallenge:latest`.

 ### Building the base image

-Keep in mind that the image is based on the `mathworks/matlab:r2022a` image with the `Computer Vision` and the `Statistics and Machine Learning` installed.
-To create this image, run the following command:
+Keep in mind that the image is based on the `mathworks/matlab:r2022a` image with the `Computer Vision` and the `Statistics and Machine Learning` toolboxes installed.
+To create this base image, run the following command:

     docker run --init -it -p 5902:5901 -p 6081:6080 --shm-size=512M mathworks/matlab:r2022a -vnc

-Then, in a web browser, go to `http://localhost:6081` and install the required toolboxes.
+Then, in a web browser, go to `http://localhost:6081` and install the required toolboxes in a Matlab instance launched using `sudo` from a terminal.
 With the container still running, tag a new image:

     docker commit --change 'ENTRYPOINT ["/bin/run.sh"]' [IMAGE_ID] grandchallenge_toolboxes:r2022a